-Whether you’re teaching evaporation, accumulation, or other water processes, OR simply want to integrate more science and writing, these meaningful water cycle writing prompts are sure to come in handy.
+Whether you’re teaching evaporation, accumulation, or other water processes, OR simply want to integrate more science and writing, these water cycle prompts are sure to come in handy.

 Not only do these prompts showcase and deepen knowledge about the water cycle, they sharpen writing skills, spark creativity, and provide opportunities for students to experiment with new vocabulary.

-That’s why these water cycle writing prompts fit well as part of your collection of journal topics for kids.
+That’s why these water cycle writing prompts fit well as part of your collection of writing activities.

 So why not incorporate some of these writing prompts about the water cycle in your upcoming science lessons?

 1. Write a story about a flock of birds whose nest is in a cloud.

 2. Share the benefits of a rainy day.

 3. Sketch and label a water cycle diagram.
 Then write a few paragraphs describing the cycle.

 4. Write a funny story about a meteorologist who is really bad at predicting the weather.

 5. Using all five of your senses, describe rain.